Monmouth Uncontested Divorce Lawyer

 Even in the simplest divorce situations, handling your own case is never recommended.
 Most people don’t know just how complex divorce law is, and the sheer number of forms, deadlines, and information that must be disclosed makes the probability of error in divorce cases high.
 An attorney can help you handle all the paperwork so you can rest assured that your case will not have to return to square one based on a minor mistake.
 In divorce cases, attorneys offer spouses a distinct advantage in important child custody and division of property issues.

 Many people who choose to forgo a lawyer go seem to succeed in the divorce process only to find years later that they could have secured much more, or lost much less, of their finances if they had hired a lawyer.
 Though lawyer fees may seem weighty at the time of the divorce, most people find that it saves them money and time in the long run.
-Our attorneys at the Law Office of Andrew A. Bestafka, Esq. understand that in this difficult period of your life, the last thing you want to do is spend extra money on a lawyer.
-We guarantee that our cost-effective services will put every penny to good use fighting for your rights so we can ensure all of your priorities are met.
+Our attorneys at the Law Office of Andrew A. Bestafka, Esq. understand that in this difficult period of your life, you need reliable counsel on your side to ensure that your voice is heard and that you can protect what matters to you most.

 Andrew A. Bestafka, Esq. is a native to New Jersey with more than a decade of experience in family law in Monmouth, Ocean, and Middlesex counties.
 Bestafka has been awarded numerous accolades for his divorce law work, including one of 10 best attorneys in client satisfaction by the American Institute of Family Law Attorneys and has received top marks for his divorce work by Avvo.